 Exhibitor Frank Lueckgen, director for tire and specialty rubbers, global marketing of tires, Arlanxeo, said, “The combination of presentations and attendees was good – visitors were very diverse, from procurement to technical services and R&D. There were also many companies from all over the world, including the USA and Asia.

 “This year we had more traffic to our stand and we engaged in some very fruitful discussions.
 It was particularly interesting for us to learn that many companies are working on new SSBRs, and this shows me where the manufacturers are heading.
 As a raw material supplier we believe we should be looking to work more with the equipment producers and we also had many discussions about this.”

-Important technology trends such as the use of virtual reality for plant planning and staff training, Industry 4.0 and the adoption of 3D printing for tire mould manufacture, also featured strongly in the exhibition.
-And the best that the tire industry has to offer was rewarded in the Tire Technology International Awards, presented at a Gala Dinner at the end of Day 2.
+Important technology trends, such as the use of virtual reality for plant planning and staff training, Industry 4.0, and the adoption of 3D printing for tire mold manufacture, also featured strongly in the exhibition.
+And the best that the tire industry has to offer was rewarded in the Tire Technology International Awards, presented at a gala dinner at the end of Day 2.
 Winners this year included Bridgestone, Continental and Sumitomo Rubber Industries.

 Another visitor to the show, Mahmoud Assaad, senior R&D associate at Goodyear Tire & Rubber, commented, “It’s important to keep up with the latest and greatest technologies and to meet people face to face, because talking via the internet or on the phone is totally different.
 This year the show was bigger in general and there were more exhibitors – it met and exceeded my expectations.”